umarmohammed/umarmohammed.github.io/_posts/2018/2018-10-13-Dotnetcore-auth-with-JWT.md

     // ...
 ```
 This means all newly added controllers and actions are protected by default.
 This prevents against accidently adding a controller and forgetting to add the ```[Authorize]``` filter.
-With this policy in place, we can go ahead and remove ```[Authorize]``` filter we added to the Values Controller.
+With this policy in place, we can go ahead and remove the ```[Authorize]``` filter we added to the Values Controller.

 Let's try hitting the endpoint again from Postman.
 <div>